ecstaticsites/docs/README.md

-# docs
+# Overview

-Repo containing the source for the CBNR documentation
+Welcome to the **Cloudy But No Rain documentation**!

+Please see the pages in the sidebar for more specific guidance.